G-PORTAL/gpcore-cli/README.md

 keyring (if supported by the OS).
 The keyring is encrypted with the user's password.
 To secure the connection between client and server, a SSH public/private key pair will be generated and secured with a passphrase.
-The passphrase is the same as the password for the GPCloud account.
+The passphrase is the same as the password for the GPCORE account.
 This way, the connection between client and server is secured and no other ssh client can connect to it.

 If you messed up your config, the sensitive data in the keyring or the public/private